 My daughters and I began going to people's homes, those who had computers, installing modems for them and showing them how to get online.
 Eventually we had a floppy disc we made available for free in local stores.
 It auto-loaded, started the modem software, and connected to AMBASSADOR BOARD.
 We expanded, ultimately to 7 dial-up lines, a line bringing in callers from Toronto without long distance fees, a satellite feed for shareware files and pre-email message networks, multiple CD drives and 2 humongous (then) 1 GB drives!

 Other BBSs started up.
 The Internet came.
 The World Wide Web rolled out at the end of 1993.
-I worked for the first local Internet Service Provider company that opened in Orangeville.
+I worked for the first local Internet Service Provider (ISP) company that opened in Orangeville.

 Later I was one of 4 partners in the second ISP.
 Since I was the only partner who knew how to program and I had experience with UNIX from Motorola, I was the one tasked with configuring our new Dec Alpha server and its Tru64 UNIX variant.